 Tunneled Cuffed Catheter Placement or Exchange

 Many times a tunneled cuffed catheter will be placed and can be used immediately for dialysis while a fistula and graft are maturing.
 Catheters are usually placed in the neck around the area of the collar bone.
-Catheters have the more complications than fistulas and grafts.
-Sometimes, catheters must to be removed or exchanged.
-Some reasons for this are.
+Catheters have more complications than fistulas and grafts.
+Sometimes, catheters must be removed or exchanged.
+Some reasons for this are:

 - Clotting in the catheter tip

-- Exposed Cuff (he cuff that adheres the catheter to the surrounding tissue becomes exposed to the outside)
+- Exposed Cuff (the cuff that adheres the catheter to the surrounding tissue becomes exposed to the outside)

 - Damage (puncture or crack) in the catheter